nsmony/VIZZIO_Deployment_Platform/docs/admin-user-guide.md

 - A launcher user requests a download
 - The launcher submits an error report

 Use the notification bell for quick triage.
+Its menu supports **Mark all read**, deleting individual notifications, and **Clear all**.
+Clear all requires confirmation and permanently removes every notification belonging to the signed-in administrator.

-From the full Notifications page, filter **All**, **Unread**, or **Read** notifications, mark individual or all notifications as read, and delete resolved notifications.
+From the full Notifications page, filter **All**, **Unread**, or **Read** notifications, mark individual or all notifications as read, and delete resolved notifications individually.

 ### 9.2 Download Logs